 In a press statement that followed the announcement, it was stated that the funding will be used to upgrade research and training space at the Charlottetown campus.
 Most importantly, the funds will be used to make much-needed improvements to the electrical, and mechanical systems of the campus, leading to increased environmental sustainability.

 Commenting on the announcement Navdeep Bains, Minister of Innovation, Science and Economic Development said “this historic investment by the Government of Canada is a down payment on the government’s vision to position Canada as a global center of innovation.
 That means making Canada a world leader in turning ideas into solutions, science into technologies, skills into middle-class jobs, and start-up companies into global successes.”

 In the next few years, the Canadian government plans to invest more than $23 million in P.E.I’s universities and colleges.

 To learn more about the education system on Prince Edward Island and the rest of Atlantic Canada, click here.

 Why study in Canada?

 The majority of Canada’s universities and various colleges are evenly spread out and conveniently located in both the rural and urban areas of the country.
-In addition to that, many of the education institutions in Canada are public funded and managed and monitored by the provincial governments, as a result, the education system is considered to be of the highest quality.
+In addition to that, many of the educational institutions in Canada are public-funded and managed, and monitored by the provincial governments, as a result, the education system is considered to be of the highest quality.